atsushieno/augene/README.md

 - [tracktion_engine](https://github.com/Tracktion/tracktion_engine/) - music playback engine.
 - [Xwt](https://github.com/mono/xwt/) cross-platform widget toolkit.

-The most difficult part for anyone but me is learn how to use MML and compiler
+The most difficult part for anyone but me is learn how to use MML and compiler.

 # Usage